 7. Whiteboards and diagrams

-So, instead of bombarding your prospects with too much at once, talk through your thoughts with a whiteboard via video, just like if you were in-person.
+So, instead of bombarding your prospects with too much at once, talk through your thoughts with a whiteboard via video, just as though you were there in-person.

 8. Show vulnerability

-The sales legend David Sandler often recommended that salespeople appear less threatening by accentuating their humanness.
+The sales legend David Sandler often recommended that salespeople accentuate their humanness to appear less threatening.
 Of course, we’re not advocating inventing a twitch or a stutter, but we all have our quirks.
 Prospects need to see yours to empathize and realize that you’re not so different from them.

 Video lets you be you, and shows you’re human.
-Mistakes in your speech, people in the background, and the fact that they’re watching you record your message allows your prospects to make a connection with you, without needing to be in-person.
+Mistakes in your speech, people in the background—even the fact that they’re watching you record your message all allow your prospects to make a connection with you, without needing to be in-person.